telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     internal logic point of view.
 -   **-connectionMemory**.
 Sets the size of the connection memory buffer (in kB) per connection used internally by the HTTP server library.
 Default value is 64 kB.
 -   **-maxConnections**.
 Maximum number of simultaneous connections.
-Default value is "unlimited" (limited by max file descriptors of operating system).
+Default value is 1020, for legacy reasons, while the lower limit is 1 and there is no upper limit (limited by max file descriptors of the operating system).
 -   **-reqPoolSize**.
 Size of thread pool for incoming connections.
 Default value is 0, meaning *no thread pool*.
 -   **-statCounters**, **-statSemWait**, **-statTiming** and **-statNotifQueue**.
 Enable statistics generation.
 See [statistics documentation](statistics.md).